 The following projects create consistent opportunities for students to get involved.
 Additional opportunities, organized by faculty, the Office of Public Interest Programs, outside organizations, and/or student groups, spring up every year.
 Past projects have included the American Immigration Lawyers Association Pro Bono Citizenship Day, the ATLAS project offering interpretation assistance to pro bono attorneys through Philly VIP, Election Protection with the Committee of Seventy, and Wills for Heroes.
-To find out more about service opportunities, contact Director of Public Interest Programs, Lisa Hurlbutt, at 215-204-3705 or email@example.com.
+To find out more about service opportunities, contact the Director of Public Interest Programs, Jorge Godoy, at 215-204-3705 or firstname.lastname@example.org.

 This project, developed by The Women’s Law Project, in cooperation with Philadelphia Legal Assistance, helps domestic violence victims who are filing for a Protection from Abuse (PFA) order in Philadelphia Family Court.
 Trained law students staff the PFA filing site during business hours, providing information on the legal process and safety planning as well as referrals to free legal assistance.
 Volunteers bridge the information gap for many victims who are experiencing the court system for the first time under very stressful circumstances.

 Volunteers for this project are trained by a HAP staff attorney to help run at a legal assistance clinic at a homeless shelter near the law school campus several times per semester.